lackdaz/til/til.md

 Phoenix form helpers are at [Phoenix.HTML](https://hexdocs.pm/phoenix_html/Phoenix.HTML.Form.html)
 - use `sudo syscallbypid.d` to trace for syscalls [Read More](https://apple.stackexchange.com/questions/178281/how-to-investigate-high-kernel-task-memory-usage)
 - Made a terrible mistake regarding [circular dependencies](https://www.reddit.com/r/elixir/comments/6zvsxd/avoiding_circular_dependencies_in_a_phoenix/?st=j99b3s3b&sh=ae0560b3) - and I'm still trying to reconcile it
-- Learn how to migrate/rollback knex one at a time - by migrating one at a time(duh\!)
+- Learnt how to migrate/rollback knex one at a time - by migrating one at a time(duh\!)
 - Learnt about [emmets](https://emmet.io/) - a fast way to write html
+- Learnt that constructor functions cannot implement ES6 arrow functions
+- Learnt how to use Ecto [cast_embed](https://hexdocs.pm/ecto/Ecto.Changeset.html#cast_embed/3), [add_error](https://hexdocs.pm/ecto/Ecto.Changeset.html#add_error) and that Ex's [reduce_while](https://hexdocs.pm/elixir/Enum.html#reduce_while/3) can have two heads